intelligent-machine-learning/dlrover/docs/design/fsdp-design-en.md

 ## 1. Background

-As large-scale machine learning models continue to grow, distributed training has become a core technology.
-DLRover has shown advantages in various scenarios, especially in node failure, dynamic resource allocation, and automatic recovery.
-While PyTorch natively supports the FSDP (Fully Sharded Data Parallel) strategy, DLRover encounters issues with dynamic resources and fault tolerance, such as OOM (Out of Memory) and the inability to reload sharded checkpoints when the world size changes.
+As the scale of machine learning models has grown, the necessity for distributed training has become paramount.
+DLRover is especially proficient in addressing challenges such as node failures, dynamic resource allocation, and automatic recovery.
+While PyTorch provides support through FSDP (Fully Sharded Data Parallel), DLRover still faces specific issues related to dynamic resources and fault tolerance.

-**Motivation**
+These problems often manifest as OOM (Out of Memory) errors and complications in reloading sharded checkpoints when the world size alters."

+### 1.1 Motivation

-The primary motivations for supporting FSDP at the system level in DLRover are:
+DLRover aims to support FSDP at the system level for:

-1. **System-Level Support for FSDP Elastic Training:** DLRover needs to be aware of FSDP training to help users automatically save and load checkpoints.
+1. **System-Level FSDP Elastic Training:** DLRover should recognize FSDP training, aiding users in auto-saving and loading checkpoints.
-2. **Extend PyTorch FSDP Resharding During Elastic Training:** The PyTorch save method needs improvements to support dynamic resharding when the world size changes.
+2. **Enhanced PyTorch FSDP Resharding:** PyTorch's save method requires refinement for dynamic resharding when world size varies.

-**Main Challenges**

-During the implementation of FSDP in DLRover, we primarily address the following technical challenges:
+### 1.2 Main Challenges

+FSDP implementation in DLRover presents hurdles:

-1. **System-Level Interface Design for FSDP Elastic Training:** The design of the `ElasticTrainer` interface needs to simplify user input while maintaining extensibility.
-Users should be able to easily configure FSDP elastic training tasks, provide custom checkpoint save strategies, and specify shared storage paths.
-The key is designing a path that avoids conflicts between tasks.
+1. **System-Level Interface for FSDP Elastic Training:** The `ElasticTrainer` design should simplify user interaction yet remain extensible.
+It should support easy FSDP elastic training configuration, custom checkpoint strategies, and shared storage paths without task conflicts.

-2. **Load/Save with Resharding:** The elastic nature of DLRover requires checkpoints to be saved in shards.
-PyTorch does not fully support saving and loading with resharding, especially when the world size changes.
-Extending PyTorch's capabilities to efficiently reshard during saving and loading is essential.
+2. **Efficient Load/Save with Resharding:** DLRover's elasticity demands sharded checkpoint saves.
+PyTorch's current methods aren't optimal for save/load with resharding, especially during world size changes.

 ## 2. High-Level Design

-Modify DLRover's `ElasticTrainer` module to save and load model shards at intervals under the FSDP strategy.
+Revise DLRover's `ElasticTrainer` to save/load model shards with FSDP.

 ### 2.1 Attributes Added to ElasticTrainer

-- **use_fsdp:** Whether to adopt the FSDP training strategy
+- **use_fsdp:** Option for the FSDP training strategy.
-- **shared_storage_path:** Specifies the shared storage path between worker pods; FSDP-related data is part of this.
+- **shared_storage_path:** Path shared among worker pods containing FSDP data.
-- **checkpoint_interval:** An instance of `CheckpointInterval` to specify the checkpoint save strategy, either by the number of epochs or steps.
+- **checkpoint_interval:** A `CheckpointInterval` instance to define checkpoint save strategy, either by epochs or steps.

 ```python
 class CheckpointInterval: